 HIGH MUCK A MUCK: PLAYING CHINESE (2014)

 High Muck a Muck: Playing Chinese is an interactive poem, consisting of a website, 8 videos and a gallery installation.
 The project explores historical and contemporary Chinese immigration to the west coast of Canada and the tensions that exist between these narratives.
 High Muck a Muck was created through an interdisciplinary collaboration of nine Canadian artists and programmers including Fred Wah, poet, Jin Zhang, composer; Nicola Harwood, project director and designer; Thomas Loh and Bessie Wapp, video artists and performers:, Hiromoto Ida, dancer; Patrice Leung, filmmaker; Tomoyo Ihaya, visual artist and Phillip Djwa, creative technologist.

 High Muck A Muck: Playing Chinese also features oral histories of community members from Nelson and Vancouver, BC, Canada including Cameron Mah, Karin Lee, Patrice Leung, Jin Zhang, Sid Tan and Lawrence Ma .
-The work was programmed into an interactive website designed by Nicola Harwood and Phillip Djwa and programmed by Haley Hunt-Brondwin of Agentic Communications and an interactive installation designed by Phillip Djwa and Nicola Harwood and programmed by Simon Lysander Overstall.
+The work was programmed into an interactive website designed by Nicola Harwood and Phillip Djwa and programmed by Haley Hunt-Brondwin of Agentic Communications.
+The interactive installation was designed by Phillip Djwa and Nicola Harwood and programmed by Simon Lysander Overstall.

 The project launched in Nelson, BC at Oxygen Art Centre on July 4th, 2014 and has gone on to be exhibited in Bergen, Norway at the Electronic Literature Organization Conference and Arts Festival in 2015, at the Langham Cultural Centre, in Kaslo, BC in 2016, the Kootenay Art Gallery in Castlegar, BC and the Surrey Art Gallery in Surrey, BC.
 Selections have appeared the The Capilano Review , The Asian American Literatry Review and it has been collected in ELC 3, an international collection of electronic literature.

 Visit the project here.